 Red, found in rainbows, is the primary color with the longest wavelength (620 to 740 nanometers).
 It is the second most popular favorite color among humans (the first is blue) and is found on more than 75% of all the world's national flags.
 Red is the first pigment ever used for art.

 Traffic lights and signs globally contain the color red to denote a stop is needed while traveling in a particular direction.
-It is one of only four colors that are part of a name of a Sea (the others being Black, White and Yellow Seas).
+It is one of only four colors that are part of the name of a Sea (the others being the Black Sea, White Sea and Yellow Sea).

 Red and reddish dyes can be produced from vegetables, the bodies of certain insects, and from minerals such as iron oxide.
-Ancient Aztecs treated the dye as more valuable as gold or silver, as it took hundreds of people to collect the female cochineal beetle from which it was made.
+Ancient Aztecs treated dyes of red as more valuable as gold or silver, as it took hundreds of people to collect the female cochineal beetle from which it was made.